BIM Modeling : Revit vs Archicad

 which interface appears most friendly to the future user.

-Both software evolve each year in order to remedy failures and malfunctions.
+Both software add new features in an annual basis in order to remedy failures and malfunctions.
 A good idea is to download the demo versions of both software and experiment with the interfaces.
 Basic similarities and differences are evident between the two software.
 Below are key features to provide an overview for future users:

 Both software simulate the digital model that integrates information for all elements of the design.